gsclara/UrbanFoam/README.md

 - applications/solvers/heatTransfer/buoyantBoussinesqSimpleFoam: ported the solver from OF6; requires alphatJayatillekeWallFunction to be compiled

 A list of the different libraries is:
-- src/wallFunctions/alphatJayatillekeWallFunction: ported the wall function from OF6, it is used for incompressible heat transfer (buoyant) flows
+- src/TurbulenceModels/turbulenceModels/derivedFvPatchFields/wallFunctions/alphatWallFunctions/alphatJayatillekeWallFunction: ported the wall function from OF6, it is used for incompressible heat transfer (buoyant) flows
+- src/TurbulenceModels/turbulenceModels/derivedFvPatchFields/wallFunctions/epsilonWallFunctions/epsilonz0WallFunction: wall function adapted from Parente et al. 2011b for atmospheric flows
+- src/TurbulenceModels/turbulenceModels/derivedFvPatchFields/wallFunctions/epsilonWallFunctions/nutz0WallFunction: wall function adapted from Parente et al. 2011b for atmospheric flows

 A list of the different functionObjects is:
 - /src/functionObjects/fields/firstCellHeight: function object that calculates the height of the first cell next to a wall